Coast: Coastal waters

-"Coastal waters" (or "coastal seas") is a rather general term used differently in different contexts, ranging geographically from the waters within a few kilometers of the coast, through to the entire continental shelf which may stretch for more than a hundred kilometers from land.
-Thus the term coastal waters is used in a slightly different way in discussions of legal and economic boundaries (see territorial waters and international waters) or when considering the geography of coastal landforms or the ecological systems operating through the continental shelf (marine coastal ecosystems).
-The research on coastal waters often divides into these separate areas too.
+"Coastal waters" (or "coastal seas") is a term that carries different meanings depending upon the context, ranging from a geographic reference to the waters within a few kilometers of the coast, to describing the entire continental shelf that may stretch for more than a hundred kilometers from land.
+The term is used in a different manner when describing legal and economic boundaries, such as territorial waters and international waters, or when describing the geography of coastal landforms or the ecological systems operating through the continental shelf (marine coastal ecosystems).

 The dynamic fluid nature of the ocean means that all components of the whole ocean system are ultimately connected, although certain regional classifications are useful and relevant.
 The waters of the continental shelves represent such a region.
-The term “coastal waters” has been used in a wide variety of different ways in different contexts.
+The term "coastal waters" has been used in a wide variety of different ways in different contexts.
 In European Union environmental management it extends from the coast to just a few nautical miles while in the United States the US EPA considers this region to extend much further offshore.

 "Coastal waters" has specific meanings in the context of commercial coastal shipping, and somewhat different meanings in the context of naval littoral warfare.
 Oceanographers and marine biologists have yet other takes.
 Coastal waters have a wide range of marine habitats from enclosed estuaries to the open waters of the continental shelf.

 Similarly, the term littoral zone has no single definition.
 It is the part of a sea, lake, or river that is close to the shore.
 In coastal environments, the littoral zone extends from the high water mark, which is rarely inundated, to shoreline areas that are permanently submerged.

 Coastal waters can be threatened by coastal eutrophication and harmful algal blooms.